ryan-williams/torch-cuml-gpu-segfault/README.md

 The [`init-conda-env.sh`] script:
 - installs a recent Conda and configures the `libmamba-solver` (this is the quickest way to get [`environment.yml`] installed)
 - creates a `segfault` Conda env from [`environment.yml`]
+- can take ≈15mins to run

 The [cdk/] scripts run the commands above asynchronously during instance boot; [use `tail -f /var/log/cloud-init-output.log` to see when it's done][cdk#async], if you use those scripts.

-Here is a snapshot of the Conda env I see:
+Here is a snapshot of the Conda env I see, after the above is complete:

 <details><summary><code>conda list</code></summary>